jeremy-qin/McHacks/README.md

 In order to train and evaluate the model on the command line, we directly put our create_dataset function in dataset.py that was given to us in the MindSpore guide.
 Below, will show how to execute them on the command line.

+Notebooks were also created to give a demo of how we loaded our data and how we can use it to train our model.

 # How to train model on command line:
 In command line, type: python train.py